JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The third element is a String whose value is the name of the requested method.
 - The fourth element is any value within the Scratch-RPC type system, representing the "parameter" being passed to the method call.

 Each Request is coupled with a Request ID.
-The Request ID is an Integer containing an unsigned 32-bit value.
 Request IDs MUST be unique among all Requests sent by the same Client through the same WebSocket connection, throughout the entire lifespan of the WebSocket connection.

 When a Client sends a Request, they MUST store its Request ID within a set of "open Request IDs".
 This set MUST NOT be shared across the Client's WebSocket connections, if more than one connection exists.